AyazCiplak/ml-sea-level-predictor/README.md

 - Sources

-  After analysing the model's predictions on test data, it had an RMSE value of 0.0681.
+  After analysing the model's predictions on test data, it had a MAPE value of 0.0681.
 The creation and training of the model was also timed with and without GPU integration, and GPU-based computation led to a decrease of 51.0% in training time on average.